- Toadie looking forward to winning awards for his footie prowess!

 It's evening- time.
 Jo and Sam sit down on the floor in the corner of an otherwise- empty lounge room.
 Sam sighs that maybe he can use his first modelling cheque to buy some new furniture.
 There's suddenly a knock on the front door and Luke comes in.
 He looks around in astonishment and asks where everything is.
 Sam explains that it's been confiscated.
 Luke murmurs that he was actually hoping he could move in today...
 Sam replies that it's fine by him - just bring some furniture!
 Luke suggests that he could give Mark a bell: his stuff's at No. 30 and they could probably borrow whatever they need, at least until Marlene gets her stuff back.
 Changing the subject, Jo asks Luke how he's feeling, adding that he seems a bit better.
 Luke nods that he's feeling a bit better; he doesn't know what it was, but he reckons it'll be over by the time the medical's due.
 Jo muses that they've *both* got big exams to pass: her aerobics exam is in the morning.
-Luke smiles that the Sheriff's done her a favour by giving her so much space to practice in!
+Luke smiles that the Sheriff's done her a favour by giving her so much space to practise in!

 Rupert Sprod is sitting at the table as Libby focuses a camera on him and Toadie and George watch.
 Libby starts the interview and asks Rupert if he's putting the footy ahead of school.
 Rupert, however, tells her that football doesn't come first anymore - if anyone makes him an offer, he'll rethink, but otherwise it's more a dream than reality.
 Libby asks what *else* he likes.
 Rupert tells her that he's into photography: he likes playing around with images on the computer.
 Libby, looking suddenly interested, tells him about her junior cadetship as a photographer.
 She asks Rupert if he knows what he wants to do after he finishes school.
 Rupert says he does, but he doesn't really want to say.
 George chips in to tell Libby to ask him more about footy.
 Looking fed up with hearing Rupert big- note himself, Toadie asks George quietly if she wants to head down to the coffee shop, as he's heard enough.
 George, however, says: